Skip to main content

 Key rotation example

-# 1. Create new key in Dashboard → copy sk_live_NEW_KEY
+# 1. Create new key in Dashboard → copy both values:

 Next Steps